vinctustech/querystate/README.md

 - **Type-Safe API** - Fully TypeScript-compatible with intuitive types for values and setters
 - **Chainable Configuration** - Fluent API for defining parameter types with defaults
 - **Array Support** - First-class handling of multi-select components and array parameters
+- **Number Values** - Native support for numeric parameters with proper type conversion
+- **Tuple Support** - Fixed-length arrays that maintain their structure (perfect for sliders, coordinates, colors)
 - **Default Values** - Optional defaults that automatically populate the URL when parameters are missing
 - **React Router Integration** - Built on React Router's useSearchParams for seamless compatibility
 - **Framework Agnostic** - Works with any UI component library that accepts string/array values